paulkramme/paukra-com/index.md

 and nothing more, and it does not need to do more.
 It is sufficient.
 It is easy to edit.
 Why would I want to trade this for a not necessarily better looking site, which takes ages to load, is difficult to write and edit and looks different in every browser?
 This even runs in IE!
-[Here](http://motherfuckingwebsite.com) is a good explanation of what I mean (probably NSFW).
+[Here](http://motherfuckingwebsite.com) is a good explanation of what I mean (probably NSFW (swearing... yeah...)).